Global Warming: Effects and Causes

-It had led to many changes on the planet, such as rise in sea level, massive melting of snow and land ice, elevated heat content of the oceans, increased humidity, change in the timings of seasonal events, and many others.
+It had led to many changes on the planet, such as a rise in sea level; massive melting of snow and land ice, elevated heat content of the oceans, increased humidity, change in the timings of seasonal events, and many others.

 1. Carbon dioxide is the GHG which is present in the largest concentration in the atmosphere.
 Its emission chiefly comes from fossil fuel combustion.
 It is showing a rise of about 0.5% per annum.